-For example, if you're worried about your baby's ability to see, notice if your baby watches your face closely.
+For example, if you're worried about your baby's vision, notice if your baby watches your face closely.
 Does your baby watch moving objects?
 Your baby may appear cross-eyed when trying to look at something that is close.
 This is usually normal in the first few months.
 Let your doctor know if your child's eyes turn in or out.

-If you're worried about your baby's ability to hear, ask yourself these questions:
+If you're worried about your baby's hearing, ask yourself these questions:

 - Does the baby startle at an unexpected sound?

 - Does the baby respond to the sound of your voice, even if he or she cannot see you?
 (Your baby's response might be to turn toward your voice, stop crying, smile, or get excited and move his or her arms and legs.)

 - Does the baby respond to music and other sounds in your environment?

 If you're still worried about your little one's hearing or vision, talk to your doctor.
 The earlier problems with seeing and hearing are found, the better they can be treated.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.